 Inside the Puerto Princesa Underground River...

-At 1.5km inside you hit the twilight zone, where there’s tons of bats and other creatures who have never ever been exposed to sunlight.
+At 1.5km inside you hit the twilight zone, where there are tons of bats and other creatures who have never ever been exposed to sunlight.
 The biodiversity inside the Underground River dates back 1000’s of years and has many species that have evolved over the years.
 We shone our torch on a crab, which had the thinnest transparent shell, you could literally see the inside of its body.
 The photo’s don’t do it justice at all, you need to see it in its full natural state to grasp how incredible the Puerto Princesa Underground River truly is!

 Puerto Princesa Night Market